 (A New Year market of the past)

-The Christmas markets tend to repeat each year; the New Year ones can come and go.
-But expect at least one or two of those Advent markets to extend into early January.
+Those Christmas markets tend to repeat reliably.
+But New Year openings can change from year to year.
+However, expect at least one or two of those Advent markets to extend into early January.

-I traditionally recommend the market at Schönbrunn Palace, thanks to the elegant imperial surrounds and a historically high standard of arts and crafts.
-The market has a new operator from 2025, though, so we’ll see what the change brings.
+I traditionally recommend the market at Schönbrunn Palace, thanks to the elegant imperial surrounds and a high standard of arts and crafts.

 Exhibitions and culture